NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Nearby Shops is an Open-Source food delivery, grocery and Hyperlocal platform.
 You can install your self-hosted instance on Digital Ocean or AWS and get your grocery or food delivery market up and running in just 5 $ per month hosting fee.

-Nearby Shops implements Alibaba's Grocery online-and-offline Concept.
+Nearby Shops implements Alibaba's Grocery online-to-offline Concept.
 Where customers can place order from the app and pick their orders from the shop.

 The installation guide and app customization guide is provided at http://developer.nearbyshops.org